 School services are provided on a regional basis through the Maine School Administrative District #72 (MSAD 72), consisting of the towns of Brownfield, Denmark, Fryeburg, Lovell, Stoneham, Stow, and Sweden.
-With the recent construction of a new middle school, the anticipated smaller increase in student population at that level should be able to be accommodated without significant impact on the town.
-Students at the high school level attend Fryeburg Academy through a contractual agreement between the Town of Brownfield and the Academy.
+With the recent addition to the middle school, the anticipated smaller increase in student population at that level should be able to be accommodated without significant impact on the town.
+Students at the high school level attend Fryeburg Academy through a contractual agreement between the Town of Brownfi eld and the Academy.